-(a) Eligibility.
-Effective July 1, 2018, an ASF Member who has completed seventeen (17) continuous years of service at the university and who is not at the top step of the salary schedule shall receive, in the first full pay period of the fiscal year that follows the ASF Member's completion of 17 continuous years of service at the university, one (1) additional step on the salary schedule.
-For purposes of this Subdivision, years of service shall be based on the ASF's Member's last hire date at the university.

-- (b) Lump Sum Payment in Lieu of Step for ASF Members at Top Step.
-Effective beginning July 1, 2018, an ASF Member who is at the top step of the salary schedule but who otherwise would be eligible for the Career Step shall receive, in the first full pay period of the fiscal year that follows the ASF Member's completion of 17 continuous years of service at the university, a one-time lump sum payment equivalent to three percent (3%) of the ASF Member's base salary in that fiscal year.
-The lump sum payment for an ASF Member working less than full time (1.0 FTE) in that fiscal year shall be prorated according to the ASF Member's FTE in the preceding fiscal year. - (c) One-time Catch-up Provision.
-An ASF Member who, as of July 1, 2018, has completed more than seventeen (17) continuous years of service at the university but who otherwise would meet the terms in (a) or (b) of this Subdivision shall, in the first full pay period of fiscal year 2019, receive, respectively, either one (1) additional step on the salary schedule or, if the ASF Member is at the top step of the salary schedule, a one-time lump sum payment equivalent to three percent (3%) of the ASF Member's base salary for fiscal year 2019.
-The lump sum payment for an ASF Member working less than full time (1.0 FTE) in fiscal year 2019 shall be prorated according to the ASF Member's FTE in fiscal year 2018.
+- (a) Eligibility.
+An ASF Member who has completed seventeen (17) continuous years of service at the university and who is not at the top step of the salary schedule shall receive, in the first full pay period of the fiscal year that follows the ASF Member's completion of 17 continuous years of service at the university, one (1) additional step on the salary schedule.
+For purposes of this Subdivision, years of service shall be based on the ASF's Member's last hire date at the university. - (b) Lump Sum Payment in Lieu of Step for ASF Members at Top Step.
+An ASF Member who is at the top step of the salary schedule but who otherwise would be eligible for the Career Step shall receive, in the first full pay period of the fiscal year that follows the ASF Member's completion of 17 continuous years of service at the university, a one-time lump sum payment equivalent to three percent (3%) of the ASF Member's base salary in that fiscal year.
+The lump sum payment for an ASF Member working less than full time (1.0 FTE) in that fiscal year shall be prorated according to the ASF Member's FTE in the preceding fiscal year.

 Section J. Consolidated Positions.
-During FY 2018 and FY 2019 if, as a result of a university's permanent elimination of an ASF unit position, a current Range E ASF Member is assigned additional responsibilities that were formerly assigned to the permanently eliminated position, and such additional responsibilities are not reasonably covered by the current ASF Member's position description, the university may annually elect to provide appropriate additional compensation.
+During FY 2020 and FY 2021 if, as a result of a university's permanent elimination of an ASF unit position, a current Range E ASF Member is assigned additional responsibilities that were formerly assigned to the permanently eliminated position, and such additional responsibilities are not reasonably covered by the current ASF Member's position description, the university may annually elect to provide appropriate additional compensation.
 Appropriate additional compensation provided pursuant to this Section shall not be limited by the salary schedules set forth in this Article, but shall not annually exceed ten percent (10%) of the ASF Member's base salary.
 The university's decision concerning additional compensation in these circumstances shall be grievable only through Step III of the grievance procedure.
 Should the ASF Member be relieved of the additional responsibilities described herein, or other comparable responsibilities, the salary enhancement described in this Section shall end at that time.